ChrisJulLimantoro/Scheduller-Project/README.md

 `make init ` => this command purpose is to initialize the dependencies needed

-`make migrate ` => this command purpose is to create the migration script and initialize
+`make migrate ` => this command purpose is to create the migration script and initialize table

-`make default`
+`make default ` => this command is the main command to run and import sql into database (use `make run` if you do not wish to reset the database)

+If you simply want to run the Application just use command `make run` or `make default` if you want to reset the database too.